-KQL databases don't currently support data in the delta format.
-Tables in a KQL database are only exported to OneLake as parquet files.
-Shortcuts in KQL databases that contain delta formatted data in the target aren't recognized as tables.
+KQL databases don't currently support data in the Delta format.
+Tables in a KQL database only export to OneLake as Parquet files.
+Shortcuts in KQL databases that contain Delta-formatted data in the target aren't recognized as tables.

-Power BI datasets can be created for Lakehouses containing shortcuts in the tables section of the Lakehouse.
-When the dataset runs in direct-lake mode, Analysis Services can read data directly from the shortcut.
+You can create semantic models for lakehouses containing shortcuts in the Tables section of the lakehouse.
+When the semantic model runs in Direct Lake mode, Analysis Services can read data directly from the shortcut.

 Applications and services outside of Fabric can also access shortcuts through the OneLake API.
 OneLake supports a subset of the ADLS Gen2 and Blob storage APIs.
 To learn more about the OneLake API, see OneLake access with APIs.